curlew-knotwork/chess-draughts-svg/README.md

 8x8 Chess board and pieces.
 10x10 Draughts board and pieces.
+All board pieces drawn by hand using Inkscape

 Lasercutting: hairline (red) is for burning.
 Black is for etching.